amchagas/kerko/README.md

   can add more types of relations if desired.
 * Badges: icons can be displayed next to items, based on custom conditions.
-* Integration: although a [standalone application][KerkoApp] is available, Kerko is designed not as a standalone application, but to be part of a larger Flask application.
+* Integration: although a [standalone application][KerkoApp] is available, Kerko itself is not an application, but it can be integrated into any Flask application.
+* Command line interface: Kerko provides commands for synchronizing or cleaning data.
+These can be invoked through the `flask` command (see [Command line interface](#command-line-interface-cli)).

 ## Requirements